-- CANADIAN DSL/NDSL INVENTORY STATUS: The components of this product are on the DSL Inventory. - CANADIAN ENVIRONMENTAL PROTECTION ACT (CEPA) PRIORITIES SUBSTANCES LISTS: The Xylene component is on the CEPA Priority Substances 1 list, not considered as "TOXIC" under Section 64 of CEPA. - CANADIAN WHMIS REGULATIONS: This product is classified as a Controlled Product, Hazard Classes B2 (Flammable Liquid); D1A (Poisonous and Infectious Material, Acute Lethality, Very Toxic); D2A (Poisonous and Infectious Material, Other Effects, Very Toxic, Teratogenicity and Embryotoxicity), and D2B (Poisonous and Infectious Material, Other effects/Toxic: Eye Irritation, Skin Irritation, Respiratory Tract and Skin Sensitization) as per the Controlled Product Regulations.
+CANADIAN DSL/NDSL INVENTORY STATUS: The components of this product are on the DSL Inventory.
+CANADIAN ENVIRONMENTAL PROTECTION ACT (CEPA) PRIORITIES SUBSTANCES LISTS: The Xylene component is on the CEPA Priority Substances 1 list, not considered as "TOXIC" under Section 64 of CEPA.
+Isopropyl Alcohol is a Substance With Greatest Potential For Human Exposure Substance on Environment Canada/Health Canada Pilot Project List (CEPA 1999, Section 73).
+Meets the categorization criteria: may present, to individuals in Canada, the greatest potential for exposure; or are persistent or bio-accumulative in accordance with the regulations, and inherently toxic to human beings or to non-human organisms, as determined by laboratory or other studies.
+15. REGULATORY INFORMATION (Continued) ADDITIONAL CANADIAN REGULATIONS (continued):

+CANADIAN WHMIS REGULATIONS: This product is classified as a Controlled Product, Hazard Classes B2 (Flammable Liquid); E (Corrosive); D2A (Poisonous and Infectious Material, Other Effects, Very Toxic, Teratogenicity and Embryotoxicity), and D2B (Poisonous and Infectious Material, Other effects/Toxic: Eye Irritation, Skin Irritation, Skin Sensitization) as per the Controlled Product Regulations.